-What they end up spending naturally varies—a lot.
-Throwing a wedding in a densely populated, expensive destination (a big city like New York or Chicago, for example) costs more than it does in a smaller or less populated location (such as Idaho, West Virginia or Wyoming).
-See the average cost of a wedding in the U.S. by state (excluding Alaska), below:
+So you're probably wondering—how does this all affect my wedding budget?
+The cost of your wedding will likely depend on a variety of factors, including the number of guests, number of vendors hired, style and, perhaps most significantly, where your big day takes place.
+Throwing a wedding in a densely populated, expensive destination (a big city like New York City, San Francisco or Chicago, for example) costs more than it does in a smaller or less populated location (such as Idaho, West Virginia or Wyoming).

 - Colorado: $30,000